Contents On This Page

 The reason why I have to mention this is because a lot of us are guilty of this.
 Here’s something you should know.

 When you constantly go after your cuticles with sharp objects, the rate at which they grow back triples.
-And when they finally grow out, they usually look awkward.
+And when they finally grow out, they usually look weird or awkward.

 2. Systemic malfunction

 One or two issues that have to do with your entire body may trigger a series of reactions which often may lead to parts of your skin, especially the cuticle growing out excessively.

 Usually, overgrown cuticles and peelings around the skin are some of the physical signs of systemic malfunctioning of the entire body system.